 How Much Disk Space Are You Using?

 Looking to move to Kinsta or another host and curious to see how much disk space you’re currently using?
-Don’t worry, we wrote up an in-depth guide with 7 different ways you can check your disk space usage.
+Don’t worry, we wrote up an in-depth guide with several different ways you can check your disk space usage.
 You can see just how big your uploads or theme folder is in a matter of minutes.
 Here are some quick shortcuts:

-Check disk usage via SSH
+- Check Disk Usage via SSH

 How to Save Disk Space